matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 for the key backup.
 However, this is not backwards-compatible, and does not allow for clients that can write to the backup without reading.

+Rather than using a new signing key, we could use an existing signing key, such as one of the cross-signing keys.
+This would remove the need for users to enter their Secret Storage key to add the new signing key.
+However, this means that a user cannot create a key backup without also using cross-signing.
+Using a separate key also allows the user to give someone else (such as a bot) permission to write to their backups without allowing them to perform any cross-signing operations.

 ## Security considerations

 Being able to prove authenticity of keys may affect the deniability of